Children and Young People: Mental Health

-This 2017 refreshed plan plan sets out how commissioning organisations and its partners will transform local services to improve outcomes for children, young people and their families, meeting the aspirations set out by the Government in their national strategy for children and young people’s mental health: Future in Mind, the Healthy Wirral Plan and the Vision 2020.
+This 2018 - 2019/20 refreshed Future in Mind Local Transformation Plan sets out how commissioning organisations and its partners will transform local services to improve outcomes for children, young people and their families, meeting the aspirations set out by the Government in their national strategy for children and young people’s mental health: Future in Mind, the Healthy Wirral Plan and the Vision 2020.

-It is a high level plan that sets out how we will work with our stakeholders to bring about change until 2020/21.
+It is a high level plan that sets out how we will work with our stakeholders to bring about change on the way to 2020/21.

 Since the publication of the first plan there has been significant investment and progress made on the journey to transform services for children and young people’s mental health, to achieve the national Future in Mind ambitions.

 This Transformation Plan for Wirral provides that holistic vision for the provision of support and care for children and young people.